 Once the construction documents are complete, your project can be submitted to your city to get the building permit.

-A lot of times projects go right from concept design to construction documents, completely skipping the pre-design and design development phases.
+A lot of times projects start at concept design and go right into construction documents, completely skipping the pre-design and design development phases.
 And sometimes, projects just go right into construction documents, without spending any time in any of the other design phases.
-Either or these scenarios is problematic in so many ways.
+Both of these scenarios are problematic in so many ways.

 I'm going to walk through each phase so you can get an idea of what's happening and why it's so important to not skip it!